valeriybercha/py-covid-telegram-bot/README.md

 Usage:
 - Type the country name to receive statistics on specific country.
 - Type 'latest' or 'general' for overall statistics information.
-- Type 'info' if you want to know more about me.
+- Type 'info' for more information about the bot.
 - Type 'disclaimer' for disclaimer information

 NOTE: Current bot version supports only text format messages.